RamenVentures/Operating-Manual/README.md

 Our next step is to meet your founding team, preferably face-to-face.

 **Our Goal**

-To develop a deep understanding your market, problem, and team.
+To develop a deep understanding of your market, problem, and team.

 **We Ask**
 1. What are you working on?